Every cook needs a good knife

 The 4 Main Types of Knife Sharpeners

-Unfortunately, the pull through knife sharpener isn’t the best fit for one-sided blade.
-It tends to damage one-sided knives by removing it metals which reduces its life span.
-This sharpeners are the cheapest around but not ideal for all knives.
+It tends to damage one-sided knives by removing its metals which reduces their life span.
+These sharpeners are the cheapest around but not ideal for all knives.

 Sharpening stones comes in all sizes but the most suitable for knives are the flat types.